gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 reviewers can actually see and interact with code changes as part of the review process.
 Auto Review Apps create a Review App for each branch.

+Auto Review Apps will deploy your app to your kubernetes cluster only.
+When no cluster is available, no deployment will occur.

 The Review App will have a unique URL based on the project name, the branch name, and a unique number, combined with the Auto DevOps base domain.
 For example, `user-project-branch-1234.example.com`.
 A link to the Review App shows